DanHChampion/video-editor/logbook.md

 - Implementation based from C++ implementation and is very difficult to understand
 - Just need to read more and understand it, ask for external help

+Unknown error "mmco: unref short failure"
+- Not sure how to fix, it does not affect the editor as I know
+- But it needs to be fix so that printing in terminal is cleaning, error-free

 ## References